-- (a) If a load serving entity's (LSE) procured resource also meets a local Resource Adequacy (RA) need, the LSE may choose to: (1) show the resource to reduce the central procurement entity's (CPE) overall local procurement obligation and retain the resource to meet its own system and flexible RA needs, (2) bid the resource into the CPE's solicitation, or (3) elect not to show or bid the resource to the CPE and only use the resource to meet its own system and flexible RA needs. - (b) If an LSE elects to show a local resource, it may either: (1) do so in advance of the CPE's solicitation, if it does not intend to bid it into the solicitation, or (2) bid the resource into the CPE's solicitation but indicate in its bid that the resource will be available to meet local RA requirements even if it is not procured by the CPE, which may reduce the total procurement costs the CPE incurs on behalf of all LSEs. - To transition to the central procurement framework in Pacific Gas and Electric Company and Southern California Edison's distribution service areas, the following adjustments to the three-year local requirements are adopted: - (a) For 2020, the 50 percent requirement for the 2023 compliance year is eliminated.
-The 100 percent two-year requirement remains. - (b) Therefore, in 2020, load serving entities (LSEs) shall be responsible for 100 percent of their 2021 and 2022 local requirements.
-In 2021, LSEs are responsible for 100 percent of their 2022 local requirements.
+- (1) show the resource to reduce the central procurement entity's (CPE) overall local procurement obligation and retain the resource to meet its own system and flexible RA needs, - (2) bid the resource into the CPE's solicitation, or - (3) elect not to show or bid the resource to the CPE and only use the resource to meet its own system and flexible RA needs. - (b) If an LSE elects to show a local resource, it may either: - (1) do so in advance of the CPE's solicitation, if it does not intend to bid it into the solicitation, or - (2) bid the resource into the CPE's solicitation but indicate in its bid that the resource will be available to meet local RA requirements even if it is not procured by the CPE, which may reduce the total procurement costs the CPE incurs on behalf of all LSEs. - The CPE shall submit an annual compliance report that includes all contract terms, as well as the criteria and methodology used to select local Resource Adequacy (RA) resources, 30 days after the CPE makes it local RA showing to the Commission.
+The annual compliance report shall be submitted through a Tier 2 Advice Letter in both confidential and public (redacted) form, subject to the confidentiality provisions in Decision 06-06-066 and related materials.
+The final independent evaluator report shall be filed with the annual compliance report in both confidential and public (redacted) form.